 Her support of the district includes connecting the electricity generated by Columbia Gorge wind farms with energy markets, assisting with case management of the Klamath Basin Adjudication, and moderating discussions of community driven solutions to water conflicts.
 McLeod-Skinner has studied fish passage on the Warm Springs Reservation and trained on Steens Mountain.

-Jamie grew up in the Midwest, East Africa, and Southern Oregon, riding horses and playing sports.
+McLeod-Skinner grew up in the Midwest, East Africa, and Southern Oregon, riding horses and playing sports.
 Her wife comes from a multi-generational ranching family in Eastern Oregon.
 Her sister works in healthcare in Bend.
 Her mom, a retired public school teacher in Jefferson County, is tough: whenever Jamie is in town, her mom still puts her to work mucking horse stalls.
-Those are skills Jamie will put to use in Washington!
+Those are hard working skills McLeod-Skinner will put to use in Washington DC.

 The needs of Southern, Central, and Eastern Oregon are not being met.
-Jamie will fight for our region – not for the whims of Washington’s political agenda.
+Jamie will fight for our region – not for the whims of Washington DC’s political agenda.

 Jamie McLeod-Skinner is traveling throughout the 20 counties in our congressional district to listen and exchange ideas.
 She hopes to speak with you when she’s in your area.